 Please complete the medical form as part of the registration process.
 At the camp itself, a camp nurse or first aid person is in residence to see to campers’ minor first aid needs.
 Any medications sent to camp must be in the original containers and will be given to the camp medical personnel for appropriate (and safe) dispensing.
 Emergency situations are handled through the HPRC director and local emergency response personnel.

 Girls Camp 2018 is held July 16th – 20th.

 Day Campers arrive on Monday morning and stay throughout the day.
-Resident Campers arrive Monday afternoon and reside at the Retreat Center until Friday afternoon following closing ceremonies.
+Resident Campers arrive Monday afternoon and reside at the Retreat Center until Friday afternoon following closing worship.

 Please make arrangements for campers to remain at camp through all activities!

 If any of your forms are sent in with incomplete fields or without appropriate signatures, we will send your forms back to you for you to complete.
 Camptivity choices are first come, first served; so it would be important to complete the registration forms accurately.

 Since its inception in 1960, Girls Camp has made it a priority to provide quality camp experiences for all in attendance.
 Our goal is to offer a local summer camp that meets spiritual, physical, geographical and financial needs of area elementary aged children and their families.

 2018 Day camp is $35; 2018 Resident camp is $180.
 Both registration fees include meals, lodging, and camp t-shirt.

 Please let the camp director know if you need a partial camp scholarship.
 We have some supporters who offer partial scholarship funding.